-On or about November 19, 2018, Cresco entered into a definitive agreement to acquire 100% of the shares and membership interests, as applicable, of Hope Heal Health, Inc. ("HHH") and an affiliated real estate entity for consideration consisting of cash and the assumption of certain indebtedness.
+On or about November 19, 2018, Cresco entered into a definitive agreement to acquire 100% of the shares and membership interests, as applicable, of HHH and an affiliated real estate entity for consideration consisting of cash and the assumption of certain indebtedness.
 HHH holds a final certificate of registration from the State of Massachusetts Department of Health that allows for cultivation, manufacturing and processing, and the establishment and operation of a medical cannabis dispensary in Fall River, Massachusetts.
 The final certificate of registration allows HHH the ability to apply for up to two additional such licenses.
-HHH has entered into a host community agreement with the municipality of Fall River to allow the siting of a medical cannabis dispensary, subject to site approval, and has obtained a provisional adult-use license from the Massachusetts Cannabis Control Commission.
-It is anticipated that closing of the transaction will occur in the fourth quarter of 2019 or the first quarter of 2020, subject to receipt of applicable regulatory approvals.
+HHH holds a final license from the Massachusetts Cannabis Control Commission that allows for cultivation, manufacturing and processing, and the establishment and operation of an adult-use cannabis dispensary in Fall River, Massachusetts.
+On October 1, 2019, Cresco Labs, LLC acquired HHH via certain agreements giving it operational control before cash consideration was settled.
+In January 2020, HHH entered into a host community agreement with the municipality of Fall River to allow for a siting of a medical/adult-use cannabis dispensary.
+On February 7, 2020, the Company announced the legal close of the acquisition and cash funding of \$27,500 thousand.
+The closing coincided with state approval allowing recreational cannabis sales at the Company's Fall River dispensary.